kushaldas/lym/docs/startingcommands.rst

 cd command
 ----------

-The next command we will learn is *cd*.
+The next command we will learn is *cd*, short for *change directory*.
 This command will help you to change your current directory.
 We will move to */tmp* directory in our example.::

     [babai@kdas-laptop ~]$ cd /tmp